The Independent Pharmacy

 Alternatives

-Mild acne can be successfully managed using topical treatments available from pharmacies without a prescription.
+Mild acne can be successfully managed without a prescription using topical acne medications available from pharmacies.
 These will usually include the ingredient Benzoyl Peroxide.
 Benzoyl Peroxide works by helping to prevent dead skin cells from clogging up the hair follicles.
 It also eliminates the bacteria responsible for causing infection to these plugged follicles.
-Benzoyl peroxide is usually applied to the affected areas 20 minutes after washing with a mild soap or cleanser.
-Examples of available products containing benzoyl peroxide include:
+Benzoyl peroxide can be found in products like Acnecide Gel (benzoyl peroxide 5%) and is usually applied to the affected areas 20 minutes after washing with a mild soap or a gentle cleanser.
+But make sure it doesn't come into contact with hair or clothes as it can bleach your hair and coloured fabrics.

 • Don’t wash the affected area more than twice a day.
 Washing too frequently can irritate the skin and make the acne worse.